Our comprehensive bike tour of Sri Lanka's highlights

 Find out how your next ride goes the extra mile.

 Click on each icon below to see more...

-Top quality, well maintained Merida, Giant or Trek (actual make of bike may vary) mountain bikes in a full range of sizes are included in your tour, fitted with hybrid tyres for touring.
-Handlebar bags for your personal possessions are also provided, with a women's specific version available.
+Quality, well-maintained Merida mountain bikes in a full range of sizes are included in your tour, fitted with full hydraulic brakes, hybrid tyres for touring.
+Removable handlebar bags for your personal possessions and comfortable saddles are also provided, with a women's specific version available.

 Sri Lanka offers a great variety in choice for accommodation, and we make full use of this.
 From a grand old colonial property in Nuwara Eliya, to a cosy family run guesthouse in Ella, and a modern boutique hotel in Kandy we have all options covered.
 Nights in National Parks are generally rustic, but highly memorable and the remaining nights are spend in comfortable resorts or eco-lodges.

 An experienced English speaking, local leader will host you on this trip who is well spoken, very well informed, and charming.
 Our leaders are often cited as being the main highlight of the tour.
 We use local leaders who have a passion for their country and are always well informed on topics ranging from history, politics, cuisine and importantly local customs and cultures.
 Our leaders will take pride in introducing you to every aspect of their country.
 Your leader will be supported by an assistant guide/mechanic who is tasked with keeping the bikes in tip top shape and often will lead the riding while the leader will ride among the group.